 Marc J. Rogoff, PhD

-Ralph can be reached at firstname.lastname@example.org.
+He can be reached at [email protected].

-Account Representative, Sunbelt Hydraulics (Pompano Beach, FL)
+Account Representative, Sunbelt Hydraulics

 Drew Weil has more than 25 years of waste industry experience in the field of fleet maintenance and operation.
 Starting out washing garbage trucks at the age of 13, he currently performs sales functions for Sunbelt Hydraulics & Equipment, a Pompano, FL-based firm.
 Sunbelt represents various waste equipment companies and manufacturers, including Heil Environmental.
 Previously, Drew spent many years as a local fleet maintenance manager for one of the major companies for a fleet of 250+ vehicles and later advanced to a regional fleet maintenance manager covering all of Florida for a fleet of 3,500+ route vehicles and 72 locations.
 He currently sits on the board of three companies for the waste industry and fleet maintenance field and is a Lieutenant with the Florida Highway Patrol Auxiliary.